Social Icons

 Directed by Jake Schreier

-The best word to use to describe this movie will be Sweet.
-Robot & Frank is a beautiful drama that shows the pending attachment we humans will tend to have to technological gadgets and it takes a charming yet sad look at the effects of aging.
-Exploring in depth human interaction with technology, Robot & Frank is a movie with no true moral undertone, just writer Christopher D. Ford and director Jake Schreier idea of what the future will be like when technology will be close and interwoven with our survival.
+The best word to describe this movie is sweet.
+Robot & Frank is a beautiful drama that shows the inevitable attachment we humans tend to have to technological gadgets, and it takes a charming yet sad look at the effects of aging.
+Exploring human interaction with technology in depth, Robot & Frank doesn’t have a true moral undertone—it’s simply writer Christopher D. Ford and director Jake Schreier’s idea of what the future might look like when technology becomes closely interwoven with our survival.

-The script is one that I have to applaud as totally original and the movie drifts at such a steady playful pace that its twists and turns are not easily missed as they kind of jump at you making you smile, and for this I give credit to the debutant director Schreier and debutant movie writer Ford.
-Shot in like 20 days the movie was done on a 2.5 million budget and the robot suit was worn by an actor.
+The script is one I have to applaud as totally original.
+The movie drifts at a steady, playful pace, and its twists and turns aren’t easily missed—they kind of jump at you, making you smile.
+For this, I give credit to debut director Schreier and debut screenwriter Ford.
+Shot in about 20 days, the movie was made on a $2.5 million budget, and the robot suit was worn by an actor.

-The movie plot is about a cat burglar named Frank (Frank Langella) who has become old and out of the game, he does once in a while do some petty shoplifting but his age and his dementia (memory loss) was not helping at all, so for that reason his son Hunter (James Marsden) drives to see him once every week.
+The plot revolves around a cat burglar named Frank (Frank Langella), who has grown old and retired from the game.
+He still dabbles in petty shoplifting now and then, but his age and dementia (memory loss) aren’t helping at all.
+Because of this, his son Hunter (James Marsden) drives to see him once a week.

-Hunter is finding it difficult to cope with the long drive to see his father and his sister Madison (Liv Tyler) is always away on trips, so he gets Frank a robot which has been pre-programmed with all of Frank’s details to help out in taking good care of Frank.
-The robot first started out as an enemy of a better stress free life for Frank (although his life style was leading him to an earlier grave and was not making his memory loss better), but soon the robot became Frank’s best friend and Frank thought it all he knew and together they became a close pair, till some theft started to happen in the area.
+Hunter is finding it difficult to cope with the long drive to visit his father, and his sister Madison (Liv Tyler) is always away on trips.
+So, he gets Frank a robot, pre-programmed with all of Frank’s details, to help take care of him.
+At first, the robot feels like an enemy to Frank’s stress-free life (though his lifestyle was leading him to an early grave and wasn’t helping his memory loss).
+But soon, the robot becomes Frank’s best friend, and Frank teaches it everything he knows.
+Together, they form a close bond—until a series of thefts start happening in the area.

-The movie does posses some twist as said before, twists that you will not expect, but they are carefully placed in between the plots.
-The acting in the case of Frank which was played by Frank Langella is one that deserves recognition, as the movie is not overshadowed with action or intense CGI graphics the actors had to stand out in their roles and from the beginning of the movie Frank’s acting draws you in and gives you the confidence that this is going to be a good movie.
-Also James Marsden (who plays Frank’s protective and caring son Hunter) did well in his role as a supporting actor.
+As mentioned earlier, the movie has some twists you won’t expect, carefully placed throughout the plot.
+The acting, especially by Frank Langella, deserves recognition.
+Since the movie isn’t overshadowed by action or intense CGI graphics, the actors had to stand out in their roles.
+From the beginning, Frank’s performance draws you in and gives you confidence that this is going to be a good movie.
+James Marsden, who plays Frank’s protective and caring son Hunter, also does well in his supporting role.

-Robot and Frank is very well out on DVD and I do advise all to take the time to see this drama of how an old man befriends a robot.
+Robot & Frank is available on DVD, and I highly recommend taking the time to watch this drama about how an old man befriends a robot.

 0 comments: